 EVERY SPRING I promise to learn to recognize a few more voices—bird voices—to tune in more observantly to the members of the incredible chorus around me.
-When Nathan Pieplow’s new book, the “Peterson Field Guide to Bird Sounds of Eastern North America” arrived in March, I thought: Help has arrived!
+When Nathan Pieplow’s new book, the “Peterson Field Guide to Bird Sounds of Eastern North America” arrived, I thought: Help has arrived!

 Nathan Pieplow is an expert “earbirder” who has been intensively studying and recording birds since 2003.
 A South Dakota native, he lives in Boulder and teaches writing and rhetoric at the University of Colorado.

 He joined me on my public-radio show and podcast to help us understand a little bit more about what birds are saying, and especially how to be a better listener and “crack the code of what birds are actually saying.”

 Be sure to comment at the very bottom of the page for a chance to win the “Peterson Field Guide to Bird Sounds of Eastern North America.

 Q. The more I spend time with the book, the more I start to “get it.”
 It’s not like a regular field guide, where you just look at pictures and say, “I’m looking for a red throat and a black crown and a wing bar,” you know what I mean?
 [Laughter.]